goodhat/goodhat-blog/README.md

 # goodhat-blog
 This repository is for versioning [my blog](https://goodhat.space).
-It is built by Hugo, and currently host AWS S3.
+It is built by Hugo, and currently host on AWS S3.